DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::Polygon::FitCircle()` and `dip::Polygon::FitEllipse()`.
 The former returns a new data structure `dip::CircleParameters`.

+- Added `dip::Polygon::Contains()` to test if a point is inside the polygon.

 ### Changed functionality

 - All functions that compute a percentile (`dip::Percentile()`, `dip::PercentilePosition()`,